datanav/docs/technical/tripletex-powerofficego.rst

    * - email
      - PaymentReminderEmailAddress

-Once a link between a Tripletex Supplier and a PowerOfficeGo Customers is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a Tripletex Supplier and a  Customers is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Tripletex Supplier and a PowerOfficeGo Customers:
+The following properties are synchronized between a Tripletex Supplier and a  Customers:

 .. list-table::
    :header-rows: 1

    * - Tripletex Supplier Property
-     - PowerOfficeGo Customers Property
+     -  Customers Property
-     - PowerOfficeGo Data Type
+     -  Data Type
    * - deliveryAddress.addressLine1
      - MailAddress.AddressLine1
      - "string"